 Athletic shoes are allowed to be worn for grades K5-6.
+Crocs are not considered athletic shoes, and should not be worn.
 Casual dress shoes are required for grades 7-12.
-Leather Sperry-type shoes are permissible, even with white or lighter colored soles.
-Canvas shoes with a flat sole shall be considered athletic shoes therefore cannot be worn in 7th-12th grade.
-Boys in grades 7-12 are to wear dress shoes on chapel days, or semi-dress/dress-casual.
-Administration reserves the right to decide if a shoe is athletic or not.
-Girls'

-dress shoes may be worn without a back; however, "Flip-flop" style shoes are not permitted.
+Sperry-type shoes are permissible, even with white or lighter colored soles.
+Girls traditional Keds are acceptable.
+No athletic shoes may be worn by boys or girls in grades 7-12; however, canvas material is acceptable on casual shoes.
+Athletic shoes will be defined as shoes appropriate for playing sports, running, or exercising.
+These are reserved for PE, after-school sports, and special days throughout the year.
+Boys in grades 7-12 are to wear dress shoes on chapel days, or semidress/dress-casual.
+Administration reserves the right to decide if a shoe is acceptable or not.
+Girls' dress shoes may be worn without a back; however, "Flip-flop" style shoes are not permitted.
 Open toed shoes that have a dressy appearance may be worn but must have a full strap over the foot.
 Jackets are permitted but must confirm to the following: 1) Heavy jackets of any color are acceptable in severe cold weather to and from vehicle.
 2) Classroom/inside use jackets are to be uniform in nature - solid navy, white, gray, silver, pale yellow, or pink is what is required in order to look uniform while in our jackets.
+Small brand name logos are acceptable.
 There will also be a chance to purchase uniform jackets from our uniform vendor.
-Girls may wear knee socks, but they must match each other.
+Girls may wear knee socks, but they must match.
 Hats, caps, visors, sweat bands, and sunglasses are not permitted in the classroom.
-Sunglasses are not to be worn round the neck or on top of the head.
+Sunglasses are not to be worn around the neck or on top of the head.
 Shading accessories may be worn when exiting the buildings.
 No wallet chains may be worn.
 The Administrator reserves the right to refuse any student to class who does not meet the standards of dress set forth by Inverness Christian Academy.